Orion-zhen/our/README.md

 OUR repository is ready to use 😃

+## Development

+If you want to build your own repository, just fork this repository, and add these secrets to your Actions environment:

+- `GPG_SEC_KEY`: Your GPG secret key
+- `GPG_SIG_KEY`: Your GPG key used for signatures
+- `GPG_PASSPHRASE`: Your GPG key password
+- `AUR_SSH_PRIVATE_KEY`: Your SSH key used for AUR

 ## Credits

 This repository is inspired by [LeonidPilyugin/kawaii-repo](https://github.com/LeonidPilyugin/kawaii-repo), which contains a bunch of small packages and is maintained on GitHub.